Frequently Asked Questions

 Argo needs your boat information in order for the autorouting feature to run properly and safely for your boat.
 Argo uses the boat’s draft and buffer (distance above your draft) to create safe color-coded routes for your boat.
 Argo also uses your boat’s average speed to calculate an accurate ETA (Estimated Time of Arrival) and estimated fuel consumption to calculate estimated fuel used for all routes you create.
-Your Port of Origin in your profile will make creating routes easier.
+Your Home Port in your profile will make creating routes easier.

 Setting up a route should be quite easy.
 You can create a route in 3 ways.

-Tap on an icon on the map such as a boat ramp and when details of that place comes up, tap Create Route.
+- Tap on an icon on the map such as a boat ramp and when details of that place comes up, tap Create Route.

-You may be in Manual mode and need to switch to Autoroute mode.
+You may be in Manual Route mode and need to switch to Autoroute mode.
 In the bottom left corner there is a toggle with options for Autoroute or Manual Route.
 Make sure the “A” is toggled on (colored blue) to use Autoroute.
 The app will save it in the mode last used.